mvalancy-mt/ddsm115-motor-ui/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license that allows you to:
+- ✅ Use the software for any purpose
+- ✅ Modify and distribute the software
+- ✅ Include it in proprietary software
+- ✅ Sell copies of the software

+The only requirement is including the copyright notice and license text in copies.

 ## 🔗 Related Documentation